darbymanning/sveltekit-preview-mode/README.md

 <PreviewBanner />
 ```

-In any server file, you can now retrieve the preview status by importing the `isPreview` function, and call it to retrieve the current preview status.
-Note this value does not get updated in the client).
+You can now retrieve the preview status by importing the `isPreview` function, and call it to retrieve the current preview status.

 ### Enabling Preview Mode